Menu

 Judge Jones Bosier received her Bachelor of Arts degree, cum laude, from Syracuse University and her Juris Doctor from American University Washington College of Law.
 After graduating from law school, Judge Jones Bosier served as judicial law clerk to the Honorable Zoe A. Bush.

-Judicial and Executive Appointments Chair, Erinn Martin: info@gwacbar.org
+Judicial and Executive Appointments Chair, Dr. SaFiya Gales: info@gwacbar.org

 Membership Chair, Shahidah Williams: info@gwacbar.org